 Retaining a divorce lawyer who is experienced enough to work towards a settlement of all the many issues in your divorce case is very important.
 In fact, in many ways, your future depends on it.
 And we have that vital experience.
 We can help you reach a divorce settlement that addresses all the many issues in your divorce including dividing property between separate property and marital property, properly allocating debt from the marriage, alimony, child support, child custody and visitation.

 Experienced attorneys Valerie Sherman and Bill Sherman and the team at the Sherman Law Group will help you navigate the entire bankruptcy process from start to finish.
 As for experience and knowledge, we're we've been called the best.
 We've served as a Magistrate Judge, an Assistant Attorney General and as a Senior Assistant County Attorney.

 As some unrepresented people discover to their disappointment, having deep knowledge of divorce law requires a level of knowledge that takes formal education and years of experience.
 Presenting the law and facts persuasively is fundamental to a positive.
 Other resources must often be integrated into the divorce process.
 Cases involving business interests may require the assistance of a forensic accounting expert.
 The Sherman Law Group attorneys understands what it takes to prove or disprove a contested issue, and how to accomplish this in an economical, efficient manner.

 Call us now!

-Please call us now at 678-215-4106 to schedule a consultation to discuss your matter.
-With offices located in Roswell, GA and Cumming, GA we are conveniently located to serve our clients.
+Please call attorneys Valerie Sherman and Bill Sherman now at 678-215-4106 to schedule a consultation to discuss your matter.
+With offices located in Roswell, GA and Cumming, GA, among other locations, we are conveniently located to serve our clients.